RL-AutonomousDriving/RL_algorithm/README.md

 Dueling DQN | 2000 | 7hr | 26s | [30.7, 30.7, 32.7] | Variance is handled, agent learns to avoid collision |

+## Conclusions:

+After training for 2000 episodes, the simulation results shows that DQN with Dueling network architecture performs better than DQN.
+In future, we can try Noisy DQN model and DQN with Prioritized Experience Replay to see if we can improve the current model performance.